daemontechtools/strapi-provider-upload-supabase-storage/README.md

 ## Configuration

 - `provider` defines the name of the provider
-- `providerOptions` is passed down during the construction of the provider. (ex: `supabase.createClient('apiUrl, apiKey, options)`).
+- `providerOptions` is passed down during the construction of the provider. (ex: `supabase.createClient(apiUrl, apiKey, options)`).
 [Complete list of options](https://supabase.com/docs/reference/javascript/initializing)
 - `actionOptions` is passed directly to the parameters to each method respectively.
 You can find the complete list of [upload/ uploadStream options](https://supabase.com/docs/reference/javascript/storage-from-upload).
 There are currently no options for [delete](https://supabase.com/docs/reference/javascript/storage-from-remove).

 ### Provider Configuration